Arjuna meditating

 Chosen by the gods

 Suddenly, a demon in the form of a wild boar comes raging through the woods and Arjuna shoots it with an arrow.
 But at the same time, an old hunter appears claiming that he also shot the boar.
-Arjuna and the old hunter are quarreling about who killed the boar.
+Arjuna and the old hunter are quarreling about who killed the beast.
 As it turns out the hunter is actually the supreme god Siwa.
 Arjuna’s arrow and Siwa’s arrow hit the boar at the exact same moment and fused into one arrow, which is called Pasupati.

 Arjuna has endured all divine trials and is given the task of killing Niwatakawaca, a mighty demon who threatens Svargaloka and who can only be killed by a human warrior.
 To do this task, the gods give him powerful weapons including the Pasupati arrow.
 In the end, Arjuna manages to kill Niwatakawaca with the help of Supraba, who seduces the demon king and steals the secret of his immortality.
 As a reward the gods allow Arjuna to enjoy the pleasures of Svargaloka in the company of seven celestial nymphs.
 After seven days (or actually seven months, because in Svargaloka every day lasts a month) he returns to his brothers.